 All fitting can done in the Z-score scale, so nonlinearities and irregular data can be treated as separate problems.
 This package contains functions for fitting a broken stick model to data, for exporting the parameters of the model for independent use outside this package, and for predicting broken stick curves for new data.

-brokenstick package can be installed from GitHub as follows:
+brokenstick package from CRAN as follows:

 The broken stick model describes a set of individual curves by a linear mixed model using linear B-splines.
 The model can be used